Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 Anatomy of a rule, ISCHANGED/ISNEW/PRIORVALUE/REGEX patterns, 20 working examples, error message best practices, and the gotchas that get missed.

 Validation rules are the most underrated tool in the admin toolbox.
 They cost nothing to build, run instantly, and prevent more bad data than any downstream cleanup script.
-This guide is the canonical 2026 reference: anatomy, patterns, and 20 working examples you can paste into your org tonight.
+This article is the canonical 2026 reference.
+Anatomy, patterns, and 20 working examples you can paste into your org tonight, plus the message-writing habits that determine whether a rule helps or annoys.

 Anatomy of a validation rule